the-blue-alliance/fms-companion-dist/README.md

 ### With Internet

- 1. Download and extract the latest release from this repository
+ 1. Download and extract the latest release source code
  2. Open a Powershell terminal and navigate to that directory
- 3. Run `docker-compose up`
+ 3. Run `docker-compose up` to launch the Companion

 ### Without Internet

-_TODO_
+**Before the Event**
+ 1. Download and extract the latest release source code
+ 2. Download the `tba-offseason-companion-image.tar` artifact from the release
+ 3. Copy these files onto a flash drive and bring it with you to the event

+**At the Event**
+ 1. Copy the files from above onto the Toughbook
+ 2. Open a Powershell terminal and navigate to the new files
+ 3. Run `docker load --input .\tba-offseason-companion-image.tar`
+ 4. Run `docker-compose up` to launch the Companion

 ## Setup